Skip to content

 How does company registration work in Denmark?

-In Denmark, all businesses are registered through a central authority, the Danish Business Authority (Erhvervsstyrelsen), using its online self-service platform.
+In Denmark, businesses are registered through a central authority, the Danish Business Authority (Erhvervsstyrelsen), using its online self-service platform.

 Where to register?